top of page

 What's for lunch?

-Generally whatever you bring with you or find in the area around the Grange.
-There are many restaurants within a close drive or walking distance.
+Generally whatever you bring with you or find in the area around the area.
+There are many restaurants within a close distance.

 We will also host our annual Hot Dog day on Saturday this year for the cost of donations.